Grenaa - Marina

 Latitude

-Modern marina facility just south of the large industrial, fishing and ferry port of the eponymous town three kilometres inland.
+Modern marina facility directly south of the large industrial, fishing and ferry port of the town of the same name, three kilometers inland.

 NV Cruising Guide